Heidelberg-Ziegelhausen

-Heidelberg-Ziegelhausen is a residential district (of fourteen) at the eastern perimeter of the city of Heidelberg, Germany.
+Heidelberg-Ziegelhausen is one of the fourteen residential districts of Heidelberg, Germany.
+It is located at the north-eastern perimeter of the city.

 Ziegelhausen lies on the northern banks of the Neckar River and extends northward into the Odenwald Forest.
-It has a small shopping district but is dominated by single-family and multiple-family houses.
+It has a small shopping district but is dominated by mainly single-family and some multiple-family houses.

 Ziegelhausen's abundant supply of water and steep, south-facing slopes made it a center of the Neckar Valley laundry trade in the 18th and 19th centuries.
 Johannes Brahms summered in Ziegelhausen during the 1880s.

 Ziegelhausen has several small parks, including one that features a playground of Niki de Saint-Phalle-inspired tile sculptures.

+Its name means in English house of bricks, and can be attributed to a brick factory that was built there before anyone lived there.
+The factory is no longer in use.